Automattic/jurassic.ninja/README.md

 ### Using a docker container for testing

-It may be convenient to use this plugin using a docker image for local development.
+It may be convenient to use this plugin using a docker container for local development.

 Make sure that [docker is installed and running](https://docs.docker.com/install/) before proceeding.

-1. In project directory create `jndb` folder where WordPress DB will be stored:
+1. Create `jndb` folder in the root of this source code, where WordPress DB will be stored:

 ```sh
 mkdir ./jndb